Khyan: Relative dating

+Stronghold

 Khyan's seat of power was located in Avaris, which hosted a strongly fortified palace.
 Seal impressions of Khyan and a stela of his eldest son, prince Yanassi, were found in two areas of the city during excavations, confirming his presence onsite.
 The palace, possibly destroyed during the later conquest of the Hyksos' kingdom by the Thebans under Ahmose I, (Note: The palace was decorated with painted murals in Cretan styles and motifs.
 Initially the palace excavator Manfred Bietak, saw this as suggestion of far-reaching cultural and commercial exchanges under the Hyksos.
 He later reappraised the dating of the murals, proposing instead that they date to the early 18th Dynasty of Egypt under Hatshepsut or Thutmose III.) comprised a high platform built on massive brick casemates surrounded by columned halls and monumental staircases leading to a still higher platform, on which the royal apartments probably stood.
 This palace seems to have been abandoned c.
 1600 BC, at which point an enormous ritual feast was orchestrated, filling several 5 m wide pits with animal bones and thousands of pottery fragments in consequence.
 Some of these fragments came from an array of vessels produced by the Kerma culture, a Nubian kingdom and Hyksos' ally during the Second Intermediate Period.

 The Egyptologist Manfred Bietak proposes that the ritual feast and abandonment of the palace were triggered by the death of its owner, most probably Khyan.

 On the western edge of Avaris, another fortress was subsequently erected in the later Hyksos period c.
 1560-1530 BC, likely under Khyan's successor Apepi.

 East of Avaris, the Hyksos controlled the massive 350 × 400 m fortress of Tjaru on the road to Sinai and Canaan, where stelae of the Hyksos king Apepi were uncovered.

 According to Manfred Bietak, Khyan's rule marks the peak of the Hyksos kingdom power.
 In this view, Khyan directly ruled over Lower and Middle Egypt up to Cusae and indirectly dominated the Nile Valley as far south as Thebes, forcing native Egyptian kingdoms including those of the 16th and Abydos Dynasty into vassal states.
 At the time of Khyan, relations between the Hyksos and their Egyptian vassals were likely peaceful, centered on exchange and trade and possibly even including donations to Upper Egyptian sanctuaries, such as one in Gebelein, were blocks inscribed with Khyan's name were uncovered.
 All of this is contested however.
 For Alexander Ilin-Tomich, the territory directly ruled by the Hyksos kings of Avaris was likely confined to the eastern Delta and the nature and extent of their control over Middle Egypt remains unclear.